 While most people may not know this, cancer negatively affects energy levels.
 In most cases, cancer patients end up exhausted—often a result of the tumor itself or the treatment.

 While modern cancer treatment aims to damage and kill cancer cells, it may damage healthy cells.
-This often results in fatigue as the body works to repair the damaged cells.
+This often results in fatigue as the body repairs damaged cells.

 However, people with cancer can benefit from the cordyceps effects on the disease—cordyceps helps with cancer treatment.
 Several research studies have shown that the mushroom benefits various tumors, including liver, skin, lung, and colon cancer.

 For example, a research study conducted in 2015(11) demonstrated Cordyceps' ability to reduce the growth of lung cancer cells.
-Another research study(12) in the same year showed the benefits of cordyceps on colon cancer cells—the mushroom was shown to induce cellular arrest and mitochondrial apoptosis in the cancer cells.
+Another research study(12) in the same year showed the benefits of cordyceps on colon cancer cells—it induced cellular arrest and mitochondrial apoptosis in the cancer cells.

 The mushroom helps tackle the side effects of modern cancer treatment options and simultaneously induces cancer cell death without harming healthy cells.
 This can reduce fatigue and raise energy levels in cancer patients.